Lindsey Davis

 Lindsey Davis (born 1949) is an English historical novelist, best known as the author of the Falco series of historical crime stories set in ancient Rome and its empire.
-She is a recipient of the Cartier Diamond Dagger award.
+She has received the Cartier Diamond Dagger award.

 Life and career

-Davis was born in Birmingham and after taking a degree in English literature at Oxford University (Lady Margaret Hall), she became a civil servant for 13 years.
-When a romantic novel she had written was runner up for the 1985 Georgette Heyer Historical Novel Prize, she decided to become a writer, at first writing romantic serials for the UK women's magazine Woman's Realm.
+Davis was born in Birmingham.
+After taking a degree in English literature at Oxford University (Lady Margaret Hall), she became a civil servant for 13 years.
+When a romantic novel she had written was runner up for the 1985 Georgette Heyer Historical Novel Prize, she moved toward a career in writing, at first creating romantic serials for the UK women's magazine Woman's Realm.
 One of these, The Bride from Bithynia, was published in her 2023 collection Voices of Rome.

 Her dedication of the book Rebels and Traitors (2009) reads: "For Richard / dearest and closest of friends / your favourite book / in memory", and the author's website relates: "I am still getting used to life without my dear Richard.
 For those of you who haven't seen this before, he died in October [2008]."
 The author says in her publisher's newsletter: "The greatest recommendation I can give is that Richard, its first reader, thought it wonderful.
 He devoured chunks, demanding ‘Bring more story!’ even when he was in hospital.
 One of the last things I was ever able to tell him was that Rebels and Traitors was to be published by Random House, so I would be working with dear friends for his favourite book."

 Davis suffered from the eye condition keratoconus from childhood, and in adulthood had a corneal transplant, about which she has said: "A stranger's generosity freed me from years of pain and anxiety" and urges her readers to carry a donor card.